codingforeveryone/READMEs/best-js-resources.md

 <h1>Best JavaScript Resources Online</h1>
 <p>Learning something new is scary.
-For all of us the biggest issue with picking up a new skill is don't know where to start.
-It's often useful if we have a Plan of actions , A Blueprint , A Roadmap.
-It makes our journey towards that new step a lot easier.
-But you don't have to worry about that now i have found the best resources on the Internet sorting out the bad ones.
-Available to us for free.
+For all of us the biggest issue with picking up a new skill is not knowing where to start.
+It's often useful if we have a plan of action, a blueprint, a roadmap.
+It makes our journey towards that new skill a lot easier.
+But you don't have to worry about that now I have found the best resources on the internet, weeding out the bad ones.
+These are all available to us for free.
 All these resources are authentic, reliable and effective.</p>

 <h1>Massive Open Online Courses(MOOC)/Online Courses</h1><br>
 [Udacity-Web Development Program](https://www.udacity.com/courses/web-development)<br>